temporalio/documentation/docs/server/archive-data.md

 </CustomWarning>

-This guide covers Temporal's archiving capabilities and how to setup the Archival feature.
+This guide covers Temporal's archiving capabilities and how to set up the Archival feature.

 ## Overview